100 quick easy affordable recipes for your hungry kids from My Daddy Cooks

-Quick, easy, and affordable recipes for your hungry kids from the man behind the video blog MyDaddyCooks.com
+Quick, easy, and affordable recipes for your hungry kids from the creator of video blog MyDaddyCooks.com and the food hero in Sainsbury's Make Your Roast Go Further campaign.

 Nick Coffer creates meals that are not only yummy but will refuel the kids for that tricky period after school.
 In The After School Cookbook Nick shares his secrets for quick and tasty family food, aimed at keeping your kids full of energy whether they are a toddler or a teenager.